Criticism of the Walt Disney Company: Michael Eisner

 In 2003, Roy resigned from his positions as Disney vice chairman and chairman of Walt Disney Feature Animation, accusing Eisner of micromanagement, flops with the ABC television network, timidity in the theme park business, turning The Walt Disney Company into a "rapacious, soul-less" company, and refusing to establish a clear succession plan, as well as a string of box-office movie flops starting in the year 2000.

 On March 3, 2004, at Disney's annual shareholders' meeting, a surprising 43% of Disney's shareholders, predominantly rallied by former board members Roy Disney and Stanley Gold, withheld their proxies to re-elect Eisner to the board.
 Disney's board then gave the chairmanship position to George J. Mitchell.
 However, the board did not immediately remove Eisner as chief executive.

 On March 13, 2005, Eisner announced that he would step down as CEO one year before his contract expired.
 On September 30, Eisner resigned both as an executive and as a member of the board of directors, and, severing all formal ties with the company, he waived his contractual rights to perks such as the use of a corporate jet and an office at the company's Burbank headquarters.
-Eisner's replacement was his longtime assistant, Robert Iger.
+Eisner's replacement was his longtime assistant, Bob Iger.

+Bob Iger

+In reaction to the 2023 SAG-AFTRA strike, Bob Iger, the CEO of The Walt Disney Company, said the actors' demands were "not realistic", adding they are "adding to the set of the challenges that this business is already facing".
+Iger has been criticized for these remarks in light of his contract with Disney allowing him to earn as much as $27 million for 2023 between his salary and bonuses.
+SAG-AFTRA president Fran Drescher called Iger's remarks "repugnant" and "tone deaf."